 Shell Australia’s approach to diversity and inclusion is focused on talent acquisition and retention, inclusive leadership and by differentiating our external reputation.
 Our leaders are role models for diversity and take accountability for delivery and for sustaining change.
 Shell Australia is committed to ensuring our energy portfolio is attractive to both partners and customers by nurturing a diverse workforce that reflects the diversity of our partners, customers and the countries in which we operate.

 At Shell Australia, we acknowledge that Aboriginal and Torres Strait Islanders are Australia’s First Peoples and the traditional owners and custodians of the land on which we work.
 Shell Australia is committed to building meaningful relationships with Aboriginal and Torres Strait Islander communities based on honesty, integrity and respect.

 Shell Australia Supports LGBTI via Kaleidoscope

-Shell Australia has established a new employee network, Kaleidoscope, to promote inclusiveness and equality for lesbian, gay, bisexual and transgender (LGBTI) talent wherever they work regardless of sexual orientation or gender identity.
-Kaleidoscope is set up within a vision towards making Shell Australia being a safe environment for LGBT staff to be out at work.
-It is vital that we have a strong ally support in the network as it will take great effect on the productivity, retention, engagement, or even mental health in the company.
+Kaleidoscope is an established employee network within Shell Australia.
+Kaleidoscope aims to promote equality and inclusion for lesbian, gay, bisexual, transgender, and intersexed (LGBTI) talent wherever they work.
+The vision is to make Shell Australia a safe environment for talent, regardless of sexual orientation or gender identity.
+Shell Australia believes it is vital that we have strong ally support in the network, as this will greatly affect the productivity, retention, engagement, and mental health within the company.

-For further information or to apply visit our website."
+For further information or to apply to visit our website."